SCENE 01 / MARINE WILDLIFE

 What marine filming can you do in South Korea?

-Korea has the East Sea, Yellow Sea and Korea Strait at its disposal.
-The volcanic Jeju Island offers warm, clear water with unique marine life, soft coral and the famous female free-diving haenyeo culture.
-The Gangneung Coast and Busan provide eastern Pacific conditions, while sheltered inlets and the Yellow Sea offer calmer environments.
-We coordinate vessel charters and KCG liaison through Incheon and regional ports.
+Korea has the East Sea, Yellow Sea and Korea Strait to work with.
+Volcanic Jeju Island offers warm, clear water with unique marine life and soft coral.
+It is also home to the famous female free-diving haenyeo culture.
+The Gangneung Coast and Busan give eastern Pacific conditions, while sheltered inlets and the Yellow Sea stay calmer.
+We arrange vessel charters and KCG liaison through Incheon and regional ports.

 What wildlife is available in South Korea?

-South Korea is home to Asiatic black bears reintroduced in Jirisan, Korean water deer in lowland regions, migratory red-crowned and white-naped cranes that winter near the DMZ, and rare Amur leopards in protected reserves.
-The country's mountains and wetlands also host roe deer, wild boar and a rich raptor population.
+South Korea is home to Asiatic black bears reintroduced in Jirisan and Korean water deer in the lowlands.
+It also hosts migratory red-crowned and white-naped cranes that winter near the DMZ.
+Rare Amur leopards live in protected reserves.
+The country's mountains and wetlands also support roe deer, wild boar and a rich raptor population.

 Do you have specialized wildlife crews?

-Yes, we work with experienced Korean wildlife cinematographers who know Jirisan, Seoraksan, Hallasan and the DMZ crane wetlands intimately.
-Many have credits with KBS, MBC and international natural history broadcasters working on East Asian ecosystems.
+Yes.
+We work with skilled Korean wildlife cinematographers who know Jirisan, Seoraksan, Hallasan and the DMZ crane wetlands well.
+Many hold credits with KBS, MBC and global natural history TV networks across East Asian ecosystems.

 What about permits for protected species and parks?

-Filming inside Seoraksan, Jirisan, Hallasan and other national parks requires authorisation from the Korea Heritage Service.
-Aerial photography permits come from the Ministry of National Defense (allow 4+ business days), and the DMZ border region has additional restrictions.
-Maritime work is coordinated through KCG and local port authorities.
+Filming inside Seoraksan, Jirisan, Hallasan and other national parks needs sign-off from the Korea Heritage Service.
+Aerial photography permits come from the Ministry of National Defense, so allow 4+ business days.
+The DMZ border region carries extra limits.
+We arrange maritime work through KCG and local port authorities.

 Can you provide underwater filming?

-Yes, we offer professional underwater cinematography with RED, ARRI and Sony cameras in housings.
-Our divers are experienced in the warmer water around Jeju, the cooler currents of the East Sea, and Korea's unique soft coral reef systems.
-The Daejeon water film studio is also available for controlled shoots.
+Yes.
+We provide pro dive shooting with RED, ARRI and Sony cameras in housings.
+Our divers know the warmer water around Jeju, the cooler currents of the East Sea, and Korea's unique soft coral reef systems.
+The Daejeon water film studio is also ready for controlled shoots.

 What's the best season for wildlife filming in Korea?

-Migratory crane wintering near the DMZ peaks December to February; Asiatic black bear activity is best in spring and autumn; Jeju marine life is best filmed May to October; and roe deer rutting in mountain forests happens in autumn.
-We advise on optimal windows for each species.
+Migratory cranes winter near the DMZ, and the season peaks December to February.
+Asiatic black bears are most active in spring and autumn.
+Jeju marine life films best May to October, while roe deer rut in mountain forests in autumn.
+We advise on the best window for each species.

 Planning Wildlife Filming?